 If you’re looking to buy a home, explore the options of a VA loan versus a regular home owner’s loan.
 VA loans often save you money in the long run, and help you to avoid the large down payment that’s usually required.
+If you’re a home buyer, they also ensure that any home you choose meets their qualifications and standards prior to the final sale.
+This helps to protect buyers from ending up in a home that may need costly repairs shortly after move in.
 See if you qualify for a VA loan, and learn more about the benefits here!

-If you’re in a military relationship, you know how small the window of opportunity for a vacation is.
+If you’re a military family, you know how small the window of opportunity is for a vacation.
 You have to run around and get everything scheduled, and worry that plans could change at the last minute.
 And on top of that: it’s expensive.

-Many active duty members don’t know that multiple airlines, hotels, and vacation attractions offer major discounts to service members through online and over-the-phone booking!
+Luckily, there are multiple airlines, hotels, and vacation attractions that offer major discounts to service members through online and over-the-phone booking!
 USAA offers travel discounts if you’re a member, along with Amtrak, TripAdvisor, Wyndham Hotels and Resorts, and Southwest Airlines (over the phone only).
 These discounts can be incredibly helpful whether it’s just the two of you, or the whole family.
-Vacations certainly don’t happen often for Kyle and I, so we try our best to save some money in the process.

 Any active duty service member can receive counseling through their military branch, whether it’s assistance with their education, finances, or mental health.
 There are a variety of free services and organizations that have been constructed with the primary goal to better the lives of the military community.